Arnold Schwarzenegger: Allegations of sexual misconduct

 During his initial campaign for governor in 2003, allegations of sexual and personal misconduct were raised against Schwarzenegger.
 Within the last five days before the election, news reports appeared in the Los Angeles Times recounting decades-old allegations of sexual misconduct from six individual women.
 Schwarzenegger responded to the allegations in 2004 admitting that he has "behaved badly sometimes" and apologized, but also stated that "a lot of [what] you see in the stories is not true".
 One of the women who came forward was British television personality Anna Richardson, who settled a libel lawsuit in August 2006 against Schwarzenegger; his top aide, Sean Walsh; and his publicist, Sheryl Main.
 A joint statement read: "The parties are content to put this matter behind them and are pleased that this legal dispute has now been settled."
 In 2023, Schwarzenegger revisited the issue while promoting his new three-part biographical documentary on Netflix called Arnold.
 Schwarzenegger stated that he was "totally wrong".

-Marijuana use
+Use of cannabis

-During this time a 1977 interview in adult magazine Oui gained attention, in which Schwarzenegger discussed using substances such as marijuana.
-Schwarzenegger is shown smoking a marijuana joint after winning Mr. Olympia in 1975 in the documentary film Pumping Iron (1977).
+During this time a 1977 interview in adult magazine Oui gained attention, in which Schwarzenegger discussed using substances such as cannabis.
+Schwarzenegger is shown smoking a joint after winning Mr. Olympia in 1975 in the documentary film Pumping Iron (1977).
 In an interview with GQ magazine in October 2007, Schwarzenegger said, "[Marijuana] is not a drug.
 It's a leaf.
 My drug was pumping iron, trust me."
 His spokesperson later said the comment was meant to be a joke.